Cross-link: Synthetic polymers

 Chemical reactions associated with crosslinking of drying oils, the process that produces linoleum.

 Crosslinking generally involves covalent bonds that join two polymer chains.
 The term curing refers to the crosslinking of thermosetting resins, such as unsaturated polyester and epoxy resin, and the term vulcanization is characteristically used for rubbers.
 When polymer chains are crosslinked, the material becomes more rigid.
 The mechanical properties of a polymer depend strongly on the cross-link density.
 Low cross-link densities increase the viscosities of polymer melts.
 Intermediate cross-link densities transform gummy polymers into materials that have elastomeric properties and potentially high strengths.
 Very high cross-link densities can cause materials to become very rigid or glassy, such as phenol-formaldehyde materials.

 Typical vinyl ester resin derived from bisphenol A diglycidyl ether.
 Free-radical polymerization gives a highly crosslinked polymer.

 In one implementation, unpolymerized or partially polymerized resin is treated with a crosslinking reagent.
 In vulcanization, sulfur is the cross-linking agent.
 Its introduction changes rubber to a more rigid, durable material associated with car and bike tires.
 This process is often called sulfur curing.
 In most cases, cross-linking is irreversible, and the resulting thermosetting material will degrade or burn if heated, without melting.
 Chemical covalent cross-links are stable mechanically and thermally.
 Therefore, cross-linked products like car tires cannot be recycled easily.

 A class of polymers known as thermoplastic elastomers rely on physical cross-links in their microstructure to achieve stability, and are widely used in non-tire applications, such as snowmobile tracks, and catheters for medical use.
 They offer a much wider range of properties than conventional cross-linked elastomers because the domains that act as cross-links are reversible, so can be reformed by heat.
 The stabilizing domains may be non-crystalline (as in styrene-butadiene block copolymers) or crystalline as in thermoplastic copolyesters.

 The compound bis(triethoxysilylpropyl)tetrasulfide is a cross-linking agent: the siloxy groups link to silica and the polysulfide groups vulcanize with polyolefins.

 Alkyd enamels, the dominant type of commercial oil-based paint, cure by oxidative crosslinking after exposure to air.

 Physical cross-links

 In contrast to chemical cross-links, physical cross-links are formed by weaker interactions.
 For example, sodium alginate gels upon exposure to calcium ions, which form ionic bonds that bridge between alginate chains.
-Polyvinyl alcohol gels upon the addition of borax through hydrogen bonding between boric acid and the polymer's alcohol groups.
+Polyvinyl alcohol gels upon the addition of borax through dynamic covalent bonding between boric acid and the polymer's alcohol groups.
 Other examples of materials which form physically cross-linked gels include gelatin, collagen, agarose, and agar agar.